nprapps/lunchbox/README.md

 Deploy to Amazon S3
 -------------------

+For Amazon S3, ensure that you've installed the AWS command-line interface (if you're using brew, you can use `brew install awscli`), and set up a new S3 bucket.

-For Amazon S3, ensure that you have your AWS Access Key ID and Secret Access Key stored as environment variables as such:
+Store your AWS Access Key ID and Secret Access Key as environment variables by running the following in Terminal:

 ```
 export AWS_ACCESS_KEY_ID="YOURACCESSKEYID"